-The trading account has been consolidated within the Comprehensive Income and Expenditure Statement under other operating expenditure.
+The trading account is consolidated within the Comprehensive Income and Expenditure Statement under other operating expenditure.

 Through the Joint Strategic Committee, a trade waste service is provided for the collection of commercial refuse.
-The charges are set at a commercial rate.
+The service charges a commercial rate and is in direct competition with other service providers.
 Surpluses are shared and credited back to the Council.